SpartzInc/automation_object/docs/examples/simple/README.md

 ## Simple Example

-This example will provide some of the basic features in AutomationObject without cluttering you with too much information.
+This example will provide some of the basic features in AutomationObject without cluttering you with too much code.

 ### Installation and Execution